null Skip to main content

 Packaging: Loose leaf

 Tea Facts.
-Locally often called "sweet flower", this oolong is harvested about 4-6 weeks after the first greens and white teas of spring.
+Locally, often called "sweet flower", this oolong is harvested about 4-6 weeks after the first green and white teas of spring.
 Grown in the coastal mountains near Xiamen, the tea's nuanced tastes are created in a multi-step, hours-long, process of oxidizing and rolling the leaves.
 It is made in the traditional, medium-oxidized style favored in China.
 Cultivar for this tea originated in the Wuyi Mountains.

 OOLONG TEA